 “Generally, a significant number of Virginia's hemp production fields are in Southside Virginia,” VDACS Policy Analyst Erin Williams wrote in email.
 “Mecklenburg County has the most registered industrial hemp growers, with at least one production field in that county.”

-Based on their applications, licensed hemp growers collectively plan to farm 10,000 acres of the crop, VDAC Communications Director Elaine Lindholm said.
+Based on their applications, licensed hemp growers collectively plan to farm 10,000 acres of the crop, VDACS Communications Director Elaine Lidholm said.

-“It used to be a very important crop in Virginia, until the 1930s when the federal government put it on the list of controlled substances,” Ms. Lindholm explained.
+“It used to be a very important crop in Virginia, until the 1930s when the federal government put it on the list of controlled substances,” Ms. Lidholm explained.

 The plants’ THC (tetrahydrocannabinol) levels cannot exceed the federal government threshold of three-tenths of 1 percent.

-VDAC nursery inspectors randomly will visit hemp farms and test crops, Ms. Lindholm said.
+VDACS nursery inspectors randomly will visit hemp farms and test crops, Ms. Lidholm said.

-Plants that violate the THC limit must be destroyed, Ms. Lindholm said.
+Plants that violate the THC limit must be destroyed, Ms. Lidholm said.